Tony Hagen is senior managing editor for The Center for Biosimilars®.

 “Some policy makers in Washington have asked ‘Why is this happening?’
 ‘Why haven’t we achieved the goals and hopes and dreams?’
 And sometimes this leads some of the politicians to ask the FTC, ‘Why aren’t you doing anything about this?’
 And so, we are taking a close, hard look at this,” Meier said at the American Conference Institute’s 11th Summit on Biosimilars & Innovator Biologics.

-Since 2018, the FDA has been examining patent settlement agreements between companies, as a result of amendments to the Medicare Modernization Act requiring that companies that settle, including originator biologics and biosimilars companies, submit copies of their settlement agreements to the FTC and Department of Justice, Meier said.
+Since 2018, the FTC has been examining patent settlement agreements between companies, as a result of amendments to the Medicare Modernization Act requiring that companies that settle, including originator biologics and biosimilars companies, submit copies of their settlement agreements to the FTC and Department of Justice, Meier said.

 Pushing the Boundaries